 Sangiovese is the most-planted red grape in Italy and is the most important grape variety used in the production of Tuscany's greatest red wines.

-This star amongst Italian wine grape varieties is now making its mark in Australia where it has become increasingly popular over the last few decades.
-The variety also has a reputation for being adaptable to many types of vineyard soils and as such is considered suitable for cultivation in several Australian wine regions – such as the Hunter Valley where it is fast gaining popularity, although vineyard area remains small.
+This star amongst Italian wine grape varieties is now making its mark in Australia where it has a reputation for being adaptable to many types of vineyard soils and as such is considered suitable for cultivation in a number of Australian wine regions – such as the Hunter Valley where it is fast gaining popularity, although vineyard area remains small.